-The Fund's annual and semi-annual reports and the SAI are available free upon request by calling Goldman Sachs at 1-800-621-2550.
-You can also access and download the annual and semi-annual reports and the SAI at the Fund's website: www.gsamfunds.com/moneymarketfunds.
+The Fund's annual and semi-annual reports to shareholders, SAI and other information such as the Fund's financial statements are available free upon request by calling Goldman Sachs at 1-800-621-2550.
+You can also access and download the annual and semi-annual reports, the SAI and other information such as the Fund's financial statements, free of charge, at the Fund's website: dfinview.com/GoldmanSachs.

-From time to time, certain announcements and other information regarding the Fund may be found at $\underline{www.gsamfunds.com/}$ announcements-ind for individual investors or www.gsamfunds.com/announcements for advisers.
+From time to time, certain announcements and other information regarding the Fund may be found at am.gs.com for individual investors and advisers.

-To obtain other information and for shareholder inquiries:
+To request other information and for shareholder inquiries: